Bindusrinaik04/BSShell/README.md

-# BSShell - A Basic Linux Command Executor
+# Shell - A Basic Linux Command Executor
 Shell - A Basic Linux Command Executor
 This repository contains a simple shell implementation that executes basic Linux commands.
 The shell supports the following commands: